Skip to main content

 Broad questions may not yield accurate results.
 For best outcomes, frame your queries around a small, well-defined problem.
 If Copilot is unable to translate your prompt into a query, it will display "Failed translation".

-Break your questions into smaller, specific prompts to help Copilot provide more accurate answers.
+Break your questions into smaller, specific requirements to help Copilot provide more accurate answers.

 Copilot time period